Meet Angie Linhof, MA,

 Relationships can be messy.
 It’s easy and normal to get stuck in a negative cycle of relating to one another.
 It just means you are human!
-You can learn how to sort through the mess to begin hearing and really understanding each other.
+My name is Angie Linhof, and I’d love to help you learn how to sort through the mess to begin hearing and really understanding each other.

 Relationships can also be painful.
 It hurts when you lose a sense of connection with your partner or yourself, in spite of all your efforts.